PythonRSAS/pythonrsas.github.io/_posts/2022-06-18-2-Linked-list.md

 # Linked List

-A linked list is a data structure,  like a chain of objects, each points to the next except the last one.
-Linked lists are linear data structures that hold data in individual objects called *nodes*.
-Each node holds both data and reference to the next node.
+A linked list is a data structure,  like a chain of objects, called *nodes*, each points to the next except the last one, which points to <span class="coding">\__None__</span> (NULL).

 ![what is a linked list](./images/posts/linked_list.JPG)

-* Successive elements a re connected by pointers
-* The last element points to <span class="coding">\__None__</span> (NULL)
-* Can grow or shrink in size during execution of a program
+* Can change size during execution of a program
-* Can be made just as long as required (until systems memory exhausts)
+* Can be arbitrarily long, up to memory size
 * Does not waste memory space (but takes some extra memory for pointers)

 ![linked list uses](../images/posts/linked_list_uses.jpg)
 # Compare with (abstract) array
 * Unlike abstract data structure arrays, they are resizable at run-time.
 Also, the insertion and deletion operations are efficient and easily implemented.
 * Unlike arrays, linked lists are *slow* at finding the <span class="coding">__n__th</span> item.To find a node at position  <span class="coding">__n__</span>, we have to start the search at the first (head) node and iterate through via <span class="coding">next</span>.
 * Linked lists takes more space than the array.
-Compare with an array whose values are all stored in contiguous memory, a linked list's nodes are at arbitrary, possibly far apart locations in memory.
+Compare with an array whose values are all stored in contiguous memory, a linked list's nodes are at arbitrary locations in memory.

 # Linked list implementation
 In this implementation, linked list and Node are defined in separate classes.
 It has the following common operations: